 A BILL TO BE ENTITLED AN ACT TO MAKE CHANGES TO VARIOUS CRIMINAL LAWS AND TO CLARIFY TO WHICH LOCAL GOVERNMENT CONTRACTS E‑VERIFY APPLIES.

-Senate committee substitute makes the following changes to the 3rd edition:
+Senate amendments make the following changes to the 4th edition:

-Amends GS 14-316 to provide that in Anson, Cleveland, Harnett, Stanly, and Surry counties air rifles, air pistols, and BB guns are not included in the definition of dangerous firearms.
-Effective December 1, 2014, applying to offenses committed on or after that date.
+Amends GS 14-316 to provide that in Caswell County, air rifles, air pistols, and BB guns are not included in the definition of dangerous firearms.

 This work is copyrighted and subject to "fair use" as permitted by federal copyright law.
 No portion of this publication may be reproduced or transmitted in any form or by any means without the express written permission of the publisher.
 Distribution by third parties is prohibited.
 Prohibited distribution includes, but is not limited to, posting, e-mailing, faxing, archiving in a public database, installing on intranets or servers, and redistributing via a computer network or in printed form.
 Unauthorized use or reproduction may result in legal action against the unauthorized user.